davidsenack/RiceBox/README.md

 ```

 2. Write the iso image to a bootable media device.
-In this case, we'll be using the linux utility `dd`.
+In this case, we'll be using the Linux utility `dd`.
 Make sure to substitute `of=/dev/sdb` with the correct block device!

 ```
 dd if=arcolinuxd-v23.03.01-x86_64.iso of=/dev/sdb
 ```

-3. Follow the ArcoLinuxD install directions [here](https://www.arcolinuxd.com/installation/) or [here](https://www.youtube.com/watch?v=B6TpyG2tIV0)
+3. Follow the ArcoLinuxD install directions [here](https://www.arcolinuxd.com/installation/) or [here](https://www.youtube.com/watch?v=B6TpyG2tIV0).

-4. After install, update the system.
+4. After install, update the system:

 ```
 sudo pacman -Syyu
 ```

-5. Install Luke's Auto-Rice Bootstrapping Scripts (LARBS).
-Simply download and run the script and follow the instructions in the installer.
+5. Install [Luke's Auto-Rice Bootstrapping Scripts (LARBS)](https://larbs.xyz).
+Simply download and run the script and follow the instructions in the installer:

 ```
 curl -LO larbs.xyz/larbs.sh